PFGimenez/PhD/README.md

 ## Interactive recommender demonstrator

+This demonstrator has been jointly developped with Louis Sablayrolles.

 An interactive recommender demonstrator is available.
 It needs [docker](https://docs.docker.com/engine/installation/) to run.

 A docker image is available at https://hub.docker.com/r/pfgimenez/reco-demo/ ; to pull the image, type :